In what might come as a bit of a shock to you, I didn’t like gin until recently.

 I adore Collagin: Gin infused with collagin, what’s not to love?!
 Led by two brilliant women who you may recognise from a very successful appearence on Dragon’s Den, Cam and Liz (I have an interview with Cam to look forward to soon!), this gin tastes beautiful and comes in a bottle that wouldn’t look out of place on a dressing table.

-Cam and Liz recommends Collagin is best served with slices of grapefruit, and I can confirm this is one of my current favourite drinks.
+Cam and Liz recommends Collagin is best served with slices of grapefruit, and I can confirm this is truly one of my favourite best gin recipes.

 Rhubarb Gin and Ginger